Josh Todd (footballer): Carlisle United

 Todd started his career in the youth team of Carlisle United and became a first-year scholar in 2010.
 Todd featured occasionally as an unused substitute for the first-team in seasons 2010–11, 2011–12 and 2012–13.

-Workington (Loan spell)
+Workington loan

 On 21 August 2012, Todd joined Conference North club Workington for a month to gain first-team experience, however he only made a single appearance during his time there, featuring as an unused substitute twice.
 Todd had his first-team debut for the Cumbrians in a 3–0 win at home to Hartlepool United on 26 December 2012, as a 22nd-minute substitute for Paul Thirlwell.

-Annan Athletic (Loan spell)
+Annan Athletic loan

 On 29 August 2013, Todd signed for Scottish League Two club Annan Athletic on loan.
 On 10 January 2014, Todd's loan at the Black and Golds was extended until the end of the season.

 Annan Athletic

 On 30 January 2014, Todd signed for Annan Athletic on a permanent deal after a successful loan period with the Dumfriesshire club.